Sea Turtle Nesting

 Related Activities: Dolphin & Whale-Watching, Wildlife Watching

-Five species and one sub-species of sea turtle live and nest in Costa Rica: leatherbacks, hawksbills, loggerheads, Olive Ridleys, green sea turtles and black sea turtles.
+Five species and one subspecies of sea turtle live and nest in Costa Rica: leatherbacks, hawksbills, loggerheads, Olive Ridleys, green sea turtles, and black sea turtles.
 They line the nation’s coasts, east and west, from Nicaragua to Panama.
 And they can be spotted year-round, each with its own season and preferred nesting grounds.
-So schedule your trip around your sea turtle-spotting goals, or schedule a tour around your trip; the choice is yours.
+So schedule your trip around your sea turtle-spotting goals, or schedule a tour during your trip; the choice is yours.
 But whatever you do, be sure to include a turtle-tour on your itinerary!

 Guanacaste & North Pacific

 Playa Grande, just north of Tamarindo, is Costa Rica’s go-to destination to spot leatherbacks, the world’s largest sea turtle at six feet long and up to 1,500 pounds.
 The beach lies within Las Baulas National Marine Park, and hosts nesting leatherbacks from October through March.
 An estimated 800 leatherback turtles nest here every year, but worldwide their population is dwindling.
 Park fees and donations aid in rescue and protection efforts.

 Best Time to Visit: Leatherback nesting season runs October-March.